WireGuard/wintun/README.md

 ## License

-The entire contents of this repository, including all documentation code, is "Copyright © 2018-2020 WireGuard LLC.
-All Rights Reserved." and is licensed under the [GPLv2](COPYING).
+The entire contents of [the repository](https://git.zx2c4.com/wintun/), including all documentation and example code, is "Copyright © 2018-2020 WireGuard LLC.
+All Rights Reserved."
+Source code is licensed under the [GPLv2](COPYING).
+Prebuilt binaries from [wintun.net](https://www.wintun.net/) are released under a more permissive license suitable for more forms of software contained inside of the .zip files distributed there.